isaacdenny/cs121/p2/README.md

 ## Overview

-This program asks the user to enter information for three music tracks, the album, artist, title, and playtime.
-The program then finds the average play time and the track with a play time closest to 3 minutes and outputs that information with a sorted list of the tracks.
+This program implements a jukebox-like menu UI to allow the user to perform various operations on a catalog of music titles.
+The program starts by displaying the menu UI to show a list of possible commands (Load, Searh, Analyze, Print, and Quit).

 ## Reflection

-This project had very repetitive portions, and the limitations against using arrays and loops were annoying.
+This project was fun and required most of what we learned to be applied.
+I enjoyed it.
 - What worked well and what was a struggle?
-    Using methods to simplify the main method and increase readability was a good solution, and allowed me to repeat operations without rewriting the same code.
-I did not struggle with anything on this project.
+    Wrapping the whole program in a while loop that only continued if the user input was not a "q" worked well, allowing me to use the switch statement just for more complex operations on the catalog.
+This way the "quit" operation is scoped (in a way) to the program rather than the catalog actions.
+Writing the code all inside main was a struggle mentally.
 - What concepts still aren't quite clear?
     I think I've got it!
 - What techniques did you use to make your code easy to debug and modify?
-    I used methods to reuse functionality without rewriting the same code.
+    I made sure my formatting was consistent and readable.
 - What would you change about your design process?
-    I would use loops instead of all of the nested if statements.
-I would also add better error handling so that you cannot accidentally input a weird value for the playtime of a track.
+    I would just change how I caught exceptions so that the exception message is specific to the type of exception.
 - If you could go back in time, what would you tell yourself about doing this project?
     I would say get Panda Express before starting.